Spring Hill Mall: History

 A portion of the mall where current anchor Kohl's and former anchor Carson Pirie Scott & Co. (opened as Bergner-Weise) are located, and a portion of the inside mall immediately adjacent to the two anchor store locations are wholly within the village of Carpentersville whom to this day is responsible for providing police and fire safety services along with the issuance of all applicable permits, licenses and requests for zoning changes to those anchor and mall stores that are not within the village of West Dundee.

 Red Lobster opened in the parking lot in May 1982.
+On August 28, 1989, Olive Garden opened in that area.

 A Jewel-Osco store opened near the mall on January 30, 1992.

 In 1994, Best Buy and Target Greatland opened across the street from the mall.
 Best Buy closed in 2012.
 Target Greatland closed on May 3, 2014 and was replaced by a sports complex.

 A Denny's restaurant opened outside the mall in 1996.

 In March 2004, Barnes & Noble opened in the Sears wing.
 A Home Depot store opened north of the mall later that year in December.

-Today, the lone remaining anchor store is Kohl's.
-The Marshall Field's store was renamed Macy's on September 9, 2006.
+Today, the only remaining anchor store is Kohl's.
+The Marshall Field's store was rebranded as Macy's on September 9, 2006.

 In 2011, General Growth Properties, following its bankruptcy, spun off 30 mall properties, including Spring Hill Mall, into Rouse Properties.
 Rouse Properties was acquired by Brookfield Properties Retail Group in 2016.
-General Growth (later GGP) was acquired by Brookfield in 2018.
+General Growth (later GGP) was acquired by Brookfield Properties in 2018.

 In 2012, LA Fitness opened outside the mall on the location of the former Toys "R" Us.